Consultation Process and Guidance Notes

 (1) Consents are issued for specific locations and applicants must put forward the precise details of where they wish to trade.

-(9) Goods outside a shop, on pavements and forecourts, as long as they form part of the main business, i.e. the same commodities and same trader as inside the shop, are not street trading.
+(3) Goods outside a shop, on pavements and forecourts, as long as they form part of the main business; i.e. the same commodities and same trader as inside the shop, are not street trading.

-(10) Sub-letting of a pavement or forecourt for a different purpose, such as fruit and vegetables outside a dress shop, or to a third party even for the same purpose, is street trading.
+(4) Sub-letting of a pavement or forecourt for a different purpose, e.g. fruit and veg outside a dress shop, or to a third party even for the same purpose, is street trading.

-(12) Food hawkers are required to register with the Public Health Division of Regulatory Services but any Certificate of Registration (Licence) issued does not entitle them to trade in a 'consent street' without a Street Trading Consent.
+(5) Food hawkers are required to register with Environmental Health but any Certificate of Registration (Licence) issued does not entitle them to trade in a ‘consent street' without a Street Trading Consent.

-(13) Exposing for sale is the same as selling and taking orders by glazing firms, etc. or signing members by RAC, does require Consent.
+(6) Exposing for sale is the same as selling and taking orders by glazing firms, etc. or signing members by RAC, does require consent.

-(15) Traders in lay-bys, car parks, on open ground, recreation grounds etc. with open access to the street at no charge to the public do need consents.
-There may be exceptions for concessionaires or other Departments of the City but applications are necessary.
+(8) Traders in lay-bys, car parks, on open ground, recreation grounds, etc. with open access to the Street at no charge to the public do need consents.
+There may be exceptions for concessionaires of other Departments of the City but applications are necessary.

-(17) Apply for Street Trading Consent Online, alternatively send your completed application forms to the Street Trading, Birmingham City Council, Manor House, 40 Moat Lane, Birmingham, B5 5BD
+(10) Fully completed application forms should be sent to the Street Trading, Markets Service, Birmingham City Council, Manor House, 40 Moat Lane, Birmingham, B5 5BD.